Shining light on magnetic monopoles through high-energy muon colliders: Introduction

+In this letter, we investigate the production mechanisms of MMs at the muon collider.
+This novel collider, operating at collision energies of 10-30 TeV~\cite{muoncollider1,muoncollider2,muoncollider4,Liu:2021jyc,Liu:2021akf}, would be able to produce 10 TeV monopoles.
 Due to the large coupling constant between the photon and monopole, the interaction coupling is in the non-perturbative regime.
 There is no established theory that allows for direct calculation of MMs production cross-section so far.
 The electric-magnetic duality theory of Quantum Electrodynamics (QED) could be used as a basis to estimate monopole production cross-sections.
 The common approach is to consider possible benchmark scenarios via tree-level Feynman-like diagrams.
-The theoretical framework of this work is based on electric-magnetic duality by considering effective field theories (EFTs) with only electromagnetic interactions.
-Assuming a monopole-photon coupling constant $g\beta$ for final-state monopoles of velocity $\beta$, we consider three phenomenological parameters to describe the interaction strength of magnetic monopoles, including magnetic dipole moment $\kappa$, relative velocity $\beta$ and magnetic charge $N$ (in units of the Dirac charge $g_D$).
+The theoretical framework of this letter is based on electric-magnetic duality by considering effective field theories (EFTs) with only electromagnetic interactions.
+Perturbative unitarity is taken into account.
+The cross-section for production of monopole as well as the angular distribution are investigated.

-In Sec.~\ref{sec2}, the effective Lagrangians contributing to MMs of spin 0, 1/2, and 1 are introduced.
-At a high-energy muon collider, the validity of EFT is a very important issue and the unitarity problem should be taken into accounts~\cite{unitarityHistory1,unitarityHistory2,unitarityHistory3}.
-The details of the partial-wave unitarity bound are presented in Sec.~\ref{sec3} for the case of monopole production.
-In Sec.~\ref{sec4}, we present our results for production of monopole via annihilation process.
-We show the monopole lower mass bound with different magnetic dipole moments $\kappa$ in a range of magnetic charge $N g_D$.
-We also investigate the angular distribution of the monopoles produced.
-Our conclusions are summarized in Sec.~\ref{sec5}.